braxtonmayo-sjc/image_optimization_and_asset_management/README.md

 # image_optimization_and_asset_management
-demostrating understanding of image optimization and asset organization cup.png - optimized with Photoshop cup.webp - exported via Photoshop as WebP logo.svg - used as favicon
+demostrating understanding of image optimization and asset organization cup optimized.png - optimized with Photoshop logo.png - optimized with Photoshop cup.webp - exported via Photoshop as WebP logo.svg - used as favicon